The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 And secondly, His word says "study to show yourself approved....rightly dividing the word of truth."
 (2Timothy2,15).
 We can't even begin rightly dividing the Word unless we all take off our Nicolaitan denominational blinders and recognize that the historic church, Roman and Protestant, claims to follow an Eastern prophet, a conciliar leader, but then has done so according to a non biblical Western hierarchical-political model.
 This mindset is by definition Nicolaitan- control the laity- for the benefit and power of the church elites.

-Thirdly, we do this study because the control mechanisms of traditional Christianity have left many souls still in Egypt, or wandering in the the desert, church to church, or now chasing the next experience, or the false God of money, or just lukewarm, captives of Nicolaitanism.
+Thirdly, we do this study because the control mechanisms of traditional Christianity have left many souls still in Egypt, or endlessy wandering in the the desert, from church to church- church shoppers, or chasing the next experience, or chasing the false God of money, or just lukewarm, neither fish nor fowl but captives of Nicolaitanism.

 Fourthly, the bride of Jesus deserves the best, not to be micromanaged unto a sometimes abusive submission.